Film genres have formulas and rules, but how well do films follow those formulas?

 6b.
 Grieving - Necessary, but not a good idea while being attacked.

 6c.
-Making accidental noises - Especially when trying really hard not to when hiding from zombies.
+Making accidental noises - Especially when trying really hard not to when hiding from zombies.6d.
+Being unable to smell decaying flesh - And thus fall victim to stealth zombies.

 6e.
 Engaging hand-to-hand combat with zombies - they'll win.
 Yelling at them won't improve thier chances.